Fourteenth week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

 I’m a big fan of strong female characters — strong referring not only to physical strength, but other characteristics as well.
 Need proof?
-Check out my 5 Female Characters I’d Fight Beside Any Day post.
+Check out my 5 Female Characters I’d Fight Beside Any Day post (okay, that focuses on physical strength, but work with me here…).
 Shameless self-promotion aside, I really enjoyed the perspective in this post from 100 Word Anime.
 After invoking the spirit of Buffy the Vampire Slayer, the post discusses what strength means in a variety of contexts.
 It also uses Princess Principal as a positive — and I’ll use any opportunity to promote that show!

 Remember what I just said about the time between seasons?
 I’m also afraid of missing a good show because I misjudge the title.
-I had absolutely no intention of watching this show until I read a post from @sliceofalfredo.
+I had absolutely no intention of watching this show until I read a tweet from @sliceofalfredo.
 So I watched it.
 And this post from Anime Q and A perfectly captures my reaction!
-I guess I shouldn’t judge a show by its title — and you think I would have learned my lesson with Is It Wrong to Pick Up Girls in a Dungeon?
+I guess I shouldn’t judge a show by its title — and you think I would have learned my lesson rom Is It Wrong to Pick Up Girls in a Dungeon, woudln’t you?